 HSBC reveals £1.2bn boost from SVB UK rescue deal as profits soar

-The banking giant resumed dividend payouts and announced up to two billion US dollars (£1.6 billion) in share buy-backs.
+The banking giant resumed dividend payouts and announced up to £1.6bn in share buy-backs.

-Banking giant HSBC has revealed profits more than tripled in the first three months of the year as it received a 1.5 billion US dollar (£1.2 billion) boost from its rescue takeover of collapsed Silicon Valley Bank’s UK arm.
+HSBC said its profits more than tripled in the first three months of the year as it received a £1.2bn boost from its rescue takeover of collapsed Silicon Valley Bank’s UK arm.

-The group reported pre-tax profits soaring to 12.9 billion US dollars (£10.3 billion) for the three months to March 31, up from 4.1 billion US dollars (£3.4 billion) a year earlier.
+The banking giant reported pre-tax profits soaring to £10.3bn for the three months to 31 March, up from £3.4bn a year earlier.

-Its results were boosted by gains from its acquisition of SVB UK last month, as well as the reversal of 2.1 billion US dollars (£1.7 billion) in write-downs linked to the planned sale of its French retail business to private equity, which is now at risk of falling through.
+Its results were boosted by gains from its acquisition of SVB UK last month, as well as the reversal of £1.7bn in write-downs linked to the planned sale of its French retail business to private equity, which is now at risk of falling through.

 Since then, Credit Suisse was also taken over in a rescue deal by Swiss rival UBS and troubles in the sector keep bubbling up.